timothystone/soap-client/README.md

 ## Lesson 98 — Implement the Client

+Bharath begins with creating an entry point for the webservice client.
+This is completed in n steps as follows:

+1. Use the Service implementation class to get an instance and pass it the WSDL URL.
+2. Get the PortType from the service instance
+3. Use the portType to pass an order request
+4. Process the response of the request.

+**Lesson Notes**

+The Main class is called `Main`, following a pattern from larger projects I have worked on, and not a longer form as described in the course.

+Running the application's Main class is IDE specific, but often straight forward.
+YMMV.

+In the refactoring of the WSDL name in Lesson 98, user error in the dialog skipped renaming the `<wsdl>` element of the `cxf-codegen-plugin` `execution` `configuration`.
+This resulted in the aforementioned xjc-plugins and runtime failing to generate the
+`toString()` methods!
+While StackOverflow returned a number of possible fixes, I ignored all of them because I knew the configuration had worked previously in the WSDL First section. **I turned to the logging output** to find that goal for `wsdl2java` was looking for the all lowercase WSDL file.
+Correcting this addressed the problem and generated the expected `toString()` methods.

+**Lesson Polish**

+Use a `LOGGER` for output.

+Use a local constant for the WSDL location, `WSDL_LOCATION`.

+Use the builtin formatter for Logging output vs. `System.out`.

 ## Lesson 99 — Assignment

 ## Lesson 100 — Flow, and the Service Provide Mechanism